14.5. Building the CamCOPS client

 • Install a Microsoft Visual C++ compiler.
 A free one is Visual Studio Community.
 As you install Visual Studio, don’t forget to tick the C++ options.

-• Install these other tools:
+• Install these other tools.
+Many are available with Chocolatey.

 • Add everything to the PATH.